Google Play publishing with codemagic.yaml

 Google play selected

-10. Go with the default settings for app permissions and click Apply (financial data permissions can be left blank).
+10. Ensure that you check the Releases section.
+You can leave the rest of the settings as default and click Apply (financial data permissions can be left blank).

 Google play apply